-Armand L. Mauss (PhD, UC-Berkeley) retired as Professor Emeritus of Sociology and Religious Studies at Washington State University and moved to Irvine, CA. He was invited to join the CGU Council on Mormon Studies in 2004, while the Council was still raising the funds to endow the Hunter Chair, and he taught the first and only courses in Mormon Studies at CGU until the Chair was endowed and eventually filled in 2008 by Professor Richard L. Bushman.
+Armand L. Mauss (PhD, UC Berkeley) is a member emeritus of the Mormon Studies Council.
+He retired as Professor Emeritus of Sociology and Religious Studies at Washington State University and moved to Irvine, CA. He was invited to join the CGU Council on Mormon Studies in 2004, while the Council was still raising the funds to endow the Hunter Chair, and he taught the first and only courses in Mormon Studies at CGU until the Chair was endowed and eventually filled in 2008 by Professor Richard L. Bushman.
 He is the author or co-author of several books on Mormon topics, the best known of which are “The Angel and the Beehive: The Mormon Struggle with Assimilation (University of Illinois Press, 1994)”; “All Abraham’s Children: Changing Mormon Conceptions of Race and Lineage (University of Illinois Press, 2003)”; and “Shifting Borders and a Tattered Passport: Intellectual Journeys of a Mormon Academic (University of Utah Press, 2012).”

 Morgan McKeown is a graduate of Dartmouth College and USC Marshall Business school, and currently works for a global medical device company.
 His international positions have taken him to many parts of the world, including three years living abroad in Singapore while managing an Asia Pacific division of his company.
 He has dabbled in Mormon studies as a hobby for many years, and has enjoyed being a part of the efforts at Claremont since 2014.
 His other hobbies include songwriting, playing the guitar (both real guitar and air guitar), traveling, wrestling with his children, and snowboarding.
 He has held various responsibilities within the Church of Jesus Christ of Latter-day Saints such as missionary (in Buenos Aires, Argentina), primary teacher, Elders Quorum president, Gospel Doctrine teacher, and Ward Mission Leader.
 He currently serves as the First Counselor in the Bishopric in his ward in Irvine, California.